IQSS/dataverse/doc/sphinx-guides/source/user/tabulardataingest/rdata.rst

 with the "labels" of *democrat*, *republican* and *undecided*, these strings become the actual values of the resulting vector.
 Once ingested in the Dataverse installation, these values will be stored in the tab-delimited file.
-The Dataverse software DataVariable object representing the vector will be of type "Character" and have 3 VariableCategory objects with the *democrat*, etc. for **both** the CategoryValue and CategoryLabel.
+The Dataverse Software DataVariable object representing the vector will be of type "Character" and have 3 VariableCategory objects with the *democrat*, etc. for **both** the CategoryValue and CategoryLabel.
 (In one of the future releases, we are planning to make it possible for the user to edit the CategoryLabel, using it for its intended purpose - as a descriptive, human-readable text text note).

-| To properly handle R vectors that are *ordered factors* the Dataverse software (starting with DVN 3.6) supports the concept of an "Ordered Categorical" - a categorical value where an explicit order is assigned to the list of value labels.
+| To properly handle R vectors that are *ordered factors* the Dataverse Software (starting with DVN 3.6) supports the concept of an "Ordered Categorical" - a categorical value where an explicit order is assigned to the list of value labels.

 Boolean values
 ---------------------